Why is my iPhone not turning on – causes and fixes (Updated)

 • Clean the charging port to remove dirt, debris, or dust;

 A DFU restore stands the best chance of fixing a problem with your iPhone when a reset or standard Recovery mode fails to solve it.
-DFU mode can be used to fix several problems with your iPhone including the ‘iPhone not turning on’ issue.
-Particularly in situations when you suspect that firmware updates or faulty jail-breaking of the device may be the cause of the problem, you may choose to put your iPhone into DFU mode.
+DFU mode can fix several issues with your iPhone including why the iPhone is not turning on.
+Particularly when you suspect that firmware updates or faulty jail-breaking of the device may be the cause of the problem, you may choose to put your iPhone into DFU mode.

 To put your iPhone into DFU mode (for iPhone 8 or later models) follow these steps:

-1. Press and release quickly the volume up button;
+1. Press and release the volume up button quickly;

-2. Press and release quickly the volume down button;
+2. Press and release the volume down button quickly;

 3. Press and hold the side button until the screen goes black;